alyssarose05/ShapeHandler/README.md

 - Pythagorean theorem: pythagoreanTheorem(a, b)

 ### Installation
-Drag the corresponding file(s) that you wish to use into the same directory as your project, and you're good to go to start <i>shaping</i> up your code.
+You are welcome to install these files in any way you see fit, but there are pre-defined and short ways of installing these functions depending on what language you are using.

+**C and C++**: Insert the `ShapeHandler.h` file into the same directory as your project.
+In the source files that use the file, type `#include "ShapeHandler.h"` at the top.

+**Java, Kotlin, and Python:** Insert the `ShapeHandler` package into the same directory as your project.
+In the source files that use the package, type the command that corresponds to the language you are using at the top:
+- Java: `import ShapeHandler.*;`
+- Kotlin: `import ShapeHandler.*`
+- Python: `import ShapeHandler`

+And that's it!
+You're ready to start *shaping* up your code.
 Have fun!